Benchmarking Large Language Models for Cryptanalysis and Side-Channel Vulnerabilities: Dataset

 \subsection{Writing Style}

-In order to avoid inherent bias \cite{wang2024pandalmautomaticevaluationbenchmark} during dataset generation, we use two human-written texts dataset with unique writing styles that LLMs have not been trained on.
-We use Shakespearean text from \cite{shakespeare} and dialect data from \cite{demirsahin-etal-2020-open}.
-This approach allows the evaluation of robustness of LLMs when encountering unfamiliar or less common linguistic structures, particularly in scenarios where traditional decryption techniques like frequency analysis may fall short.
-The sample dataset is accessible to reviewers at\footnote{Sample Dataset: \url{https://anonymous.4open.science/r/Encryption-dataset-sample-883E/}}.
-The full dataset and code will be made available upon acceptance.
+In order to avoid inherent bias \cite{wang2024pandalmautomaticevaluationbenchmark} during dataset generation, we use two human-written text datasets with unique writing styles that LLMs have not been trained on.
+We use Shakespearean texts from \cite{shakespeare} and dialect texts from \cite{demirsahin-etal-2020-open}.
+This approach allows the evaluation of robustness of LLMs when encountering unfamiliar or less common linguistic structures, particularly in traditional decryption scenarios, where techniques like frequency analysis falls short.